 Brussels is definitely one of the top destinations that has successfully stolen the heart of many.
-The city offers so much to see.
-From its stunning architecture, to the world-renowned craft beers and chocolate, there are many reasons why you should visit Brussels.
+The city offers so much to do, from its stunning architecture, to the world-renowned craft beers and chocolate, there are many reasons to visit.

 Brussels consists of 19 autonomous regions bordered with two entities, Walloon-French and Flemish-Dutch.
 You can see different cultural influences in different parts of the city.